centrifugal/centrifugo/docs/content/quick_start.md

 Here we will build a very simple browser application with Centrifugo.
 It works in a way that users connect to Centrifugo over WebSocket, subscribe to channel and start receiving all messages published to that channel.
 In our case we will send a counter value to all channel subscribers to update it in all open browser tabs in real-time.

-Hope you [installed Centrifugo](install.md).
+First you need to [install Centrifugo](server/install.md).
+Below in this example we will use binary file release for simplicity.
 We can generate minimal required configuration file with the following command:

 ```
 ./centrifugo genconfig